getsentry/sentry-cli/docs/dif.rst

 -------------

-If you see in Sentry's UI that debug information files are missing but you are not sure how to best find them you can use the ``sentry-cli difutil find`` command to look for them::
+If you see in Sentry's UI that debug information files are missing but you are not sure how to locate them, you can use the ``sentry-cli difutil find`` command to look for them::

-    $ sentry-cli difutil find UUID
+    $ sentry-cli difutil find <identifier>

-Additionally ``sentry-cli upload-dsym`` can automatically look for them.
+Additionally, ``sentry-cli upload-dif`` can automatically search for files in a folder or ZIP archive.

 Uploading Files
 ---------------

-For uploading debug information files specific commands exist depending on the type of the file.
-The following commands exist:
+Options for the debug file upload depend on the upload environment and debug format.
+For detailed instructions, please refer to the resources linked below:

-*   :doc:`upload-dsym <dsym>`
+*   :doc:`dSYMs Upload <dsym>`
-*   :doc:`upload-proguard <proguard>`
+*   :doc:`Proguard Mapping Upload <proguard>`